The Royal Edinburgh Military Tattoo

 What makes it special?

-The Tattoo is an iconic Edinburgh institution and a sellout year after year after year.
-Music, dance, and precision display with the Massed Pipe Band Drumming, the Massed Military Bands, cultural troupes, singers, and the poignant refrain of the Lone Piper against the stunning backdrop of Edinburgh Castle.
+- The Tattoo is an iconic Edinburgh institution and normally a sellout year after year after year, with usic, dance, precision display, and the poignant refrain of the Lone Piper against the stunning backdrop of Edinburgh Castle.

 - The Royal Edinburgh Military Tattoo celebrates musicians and performers from all around the world and opens Scotland’s arms to welcome spectators from near and far to join in the fun.